neo4j/neo4j/testing-utils/README.txt

-A package of  utilitiy classes useful for testing  projects built with the Neo4j Graph Database.
+A package of  utility classes useful for testing  projects built with the Neo4j Graph Database.

 This includes the  classes in the org.neo4j.test package  (and the sub